kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 This problem was asked by Google.

-Given a string, split it into as few strings as possible such that each string is a palindrome.
+Given a string, split it into as few strings as possible such that each string is a palindrome.w

 For example, given the input string `racecarannakayak`, return `["racecar", "anna", "kayak"]`.